Bedara Kannappa: Soundtrack

 The film's soundtrack was composed by R. Sudharsanam.
 The song Shivappa Kayo Tande (literally Shiva, protect me oh father) is very popular and is sung even today in orchestras.

 Kannada tracklist

 Lyrics were by S. Nanjappa.
 Playback singers are C. S. Jayaraman, T. A. Mothi, M. L. Vasanthakumari, T. S. Bagavathi & P. Susheela.

 Tamil tracklist

+Additional song was composed by G. Govindarajulu Naidu.
 Playback singers are T. M. Soundararajan, T. A. Mothi, Thiruchi Loganathan, M. L. Vasanthakumari, T. S. Bagavathi, Radha Jayalakshmi & P. Susheela.

 Release and reception

 When the film was ready, there were no distributors willing to pick it up.
 But thanks to the intervention of the chief minister of the state, S. Nijalingappa, they could release it through Karnataka Films.
 The owners of New Opera theatre in Mysore, where it ran for a 100 days, thought that at best it would run for two weeks.
 But they were in for a big shock when people from different parts of the state streamed in to watch the film.
 Among those who turned up for the first show at Mysore, was Rajkumar himself with his father.
+The Tamil version, Vedan Kannappa was also a hit.